vthiery/vthiery.github.io/content/cv.md

 - implement controls to strengthen our cloud security posture
 - setup and operate our security monitoring tools, including our SIEM/SOAR
 - develop and lead our incident response program
-- communicate on information security throughout the organization
 - ensure compliance with applicable regulations (Switzerland, EU, Singapore)
-- lead the Security Team

 ### --- Site Reliability Engineer (SRE) @ [Edgelab](https://www.edgelab.ch/)